thibaud-perrin/proj2md/CODE_OF_CONDUCT.md

 behavior and are expected to take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <EMAIL ADDRESS>.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution